Are you planning a Lake Bled day trip from Ljubljana? Well, you’ve come to the right place.

 If you want to see more of the Julian Alps and have your own vehicle, take the time to drive the inimitable Vrsic Pass, a winding mountain road with 50 hairpin turns that zig-zags over the highest point in Slovenia.

 If you have even more time, make sure to spend some time in the beautiful Soca Valley where there are ample outdoor activities to occupy your time.

 If you’ve decided that you would rather spend more than one day in Bled, then you are likely going to need to find a great place to stay the night.

 There are countless amazing accommodation options in and around Lake Bled that can suit all kinds of travellers.
 If you’re wondering where to stay, have a look at these suggestions:

-Hotel Triglav – If you’re interested in luxury accommodation on the banks of beautiful Lake Bled, then you cannot go wrong with the stunning Hotel Triglav.
-This historic hotel is newly restored and located only 200 metres away from the lake itself, just above the Lake Bled rowing centre.
+Hotel Triglav – This historic, luxury hotel on the banks of beautiful Lake Bled, is newly restored and located just above the Lake Bled rowing centre.
 They have a range of rooms available, some with lake views, and a great restaurant and bar on site.
-Click here to see their availability

-Jazz Bled B&B – If you’re looking for a good mid-range option, then this quaint and centrally-located bed and breakfast can be a good choice for you.
-They have a number of cosy rooms available, an excellent breakfast included each morning, a shared kitchen where you can prepare your own meals, and a location within a stone’s throw from Lake Bled.
-Click here to see their availability
+Jazz Bled B&B – This quaint and centrally-located bed and breakfast is a good mid-range option.
+They have a number of cosy rooms available, an excellent breakfast, a shared kitchen and a location within a stone’s throw from Lake Bled.

 Not quite what you’re looking for?
 Click here to browse more Bled hotels!